zoneclx/studio/RECREATION_GUIDE.md

 **4. Pages & Features:**

 *   **Homepage (`/`):**
-    *   **Header:** Shows the app title "Monochrome AI," the `ThemeToggle` button, and a user profile icon that acts as a dropdown menu for logged-in users (or a "Sign Up" button for guests).
+    *   **Header:** Shows the app title "Byte AI," the `ThemeToggle` button, and a user profile icon that acts as a dropdown menu for logged-in users (or a "Sign Up" button for guests).
     *   **Main Content:** A large heading with a `TypewriterEffect` that animates the text: "Build a website with a single prompt."
 Below this, include a descriptive paragraph.
 The background should be transparent to show the animated gradient.
     *   **Buttons:** Two prominent buttons: "Start Creating" (links to `/create`) and "Try for Free" (links to `/try`).
     *   **Footer:** A simple footer with copyright text.